 Want to meet people who share your research specialties?
 Throughout the convention, NeMLA hosts tables devoted to specific disciplines for networking with people who share your research specialities.
 These tables are available everyday at the Exhibit Hall, and Sunday at our yearly brunch, free to all registered convention participants.

-Join our caucus members to socialize and network with fellow graduate students with drinks and snacks.
+Join Graduate Student Caucus members for this meet-and-greet to snack, socialize, and chat about All But Dissertation!
+Network with fellow graduate students with drinks and snacks.

 Sponsored by the Graduate Student Caucus.

-Now in its seventh year, the Women's and Gender Studies Mentorship Program welcomes new participants, mentors, and mentees.
+Now in its ninth year, the Women's and Gender Studies Mentorship Program welcomes new participants, mentors, and mentees.
 This interdisciplinary mentoring program pairs senior faculty mentors with junior faculty and doctoral students.
-The 2018 convention will feature a breakfast for current and prospective mentors and mentees and all Caucus members.
+The annual convention features a breakfast for current and prospective mentors and mentees and all Caucus members.

 For more information or to volunteer to serve as a mentor, please contact us at firstname.lastname@example.org.

 The Breakfast precedes the Women's and Gender Studies Caucus Business Meeting.